elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - purpose of our programm

 ## 2. Theory
-[Theory - explanation of more theoretical aspects
-The Theory section should contain all the math, deliberations, considerations, insights and high-level decisions that lies at the root of the problem/project.
-It can be fine to present the core of the idea for your program in a few lines] #what Peter "wants"

 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
 Thus, the file get read into a list and all following operations are perforemd by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).

 The output of the program consists of two files the trimmed and filtered FASTQ file and the summaryfile, containing the count of trimmed and filtered reads.
 For trimming it has to be noticed that the position 'x' in the sequence line corresponds to position 'x' in the quality line.
 Thus when trimming the same amount of characters has to be trimmed from both lines.